DillonSW/Capstone_Team_5/Documentation/Signoffs/Security_Locks.md

 To confirm the state of the locking mechanism, there will be an inductive proximity sensor installed on each level.
 An inductive proximity sensor only detects the presence of metallic objects, making it difficult for tampering.
 This proximity version of the sensor has a detection range of 4mm, allowing room for error for contact.
 This also prevents damage being done to the sensors every time the plunger enters the strike plate.

 For the proximity sensors they will also be directly connected to the  PLC.
-Their connection will remained closed as long as they are in proximity of the lock plunger.
+Their connection will remain closed as long as they are in proximity of the lock plunger.
 The will open their connection with the PLC every time the plunger of the lock is missing from the strike plate.

 The proximity sensors will be installed into the sides of the opening of the cabinet doors.
 They will be directly aligned with the solenoid locks.

 ### Sensor Schematic
 ![image](https://user-images.githubusercontent.com/100805322/215167070-507815db-264e-4fce-a3e6-fe238a426a55.png)

-The Schematic above show that **Wire 1** will be connected to ground, **Wrie 2** will be connected to the power source, and **Wire 3** will connected to the output pins of the PLC.
+The Schematic above show that **Wire 1** will be connected to ground, **Wire 2** will be connected to the power source, and **Wire 3** will be connected to the output pins of the PLC.

-This type of senosr is known as PNP, meaning when it is activated it produces a high signal and outputs it to the PLC, signifying the presence of the lock.
+This type of sensor is known as PNP, meaning when it is activated it produces a high signal and outputs it to the PLC, signifying the presence of the lock.

 ## Spring Hinges
 To assist the user with identifying their cabinet door, there will be spring hinges installed.
-This will also help with the locks being moved away form their strikeplates, keeping the door unlocked if the user was too slow to open the cabinet door.
+This will also help with the locks being moved away from their strike plates, keeping the door unlocked if the user was too slow to open the cabinet door.

 These hinges will constantly be applying force outward to push the door open, and should be easy to close back into the locked state.
-While there will be slight pressser on the solenoid locks, there will not be enough to do damage to them.
+While there will be slight presser on the solenoid locks, there will not be enough to do damage to them.
 To assure this, adjustable spring locks will be used.
 This will allow the alteration of spring's tension.

 ![image](https://user-images.githubusercontent.com/100805322/215165500-1c097ecc-c343-4317-b588-4ba76a7402d9.png)